-Specialty Quality Management Groups (SQMGs) are accountable to overarching Deanery Quality Management Group (DQMG) and to the NHS Education for Scotland (NES) Medical Directorate Executive Team (MDET).
+Specialty Quality Management Groups (SQMGs) are accountable to overarching Deanery Quality Management Group (DQMG) and to the NHS Education for Scotland (NES) Medical Directorate Senior Team (MDST).

 Dean's Report to the General Medical Council (GMC)